Fizzyo/fizzyo-challenge/README.md

-# Thanks for entering the Microsoft Fizzyo Challenge
+# Thanks for helping the Microsoft Fizzyo Challenge

 Our hope is the Fizzyo device this will motivate children to do their physio every day and potentially help other families with Cystic Fibrosis as well!